 Our ambition is to provide cells with conditions which allow them to develop functionality which closely mimics that seen in the intact organism.

 To achieve this, we have developed a system which obviates the need for scaffolds, gels or any type of additives which might perturb gene expression away from its natural baseline equilibrium.
 Furthermore we have very significantly reduced contact with plastics and reduced shear forces.
-Apart from this, it is possible to use the culture media normally used for cell culture (but where we would suggest and reducing glucose levels to those closer to those seen in animals).
+It is possible to use the culture media that you normally use for cell culture.
+We would suggest reducing glucose levels to 1 g/L glucosw, which is more relative to those seen in healthy animals.

 The CelVivo system creates an environment which promotes the functionality of large 3D tissue mimetic structures, whether they are spheroids, organoids, acini and other aggregates.

-The technology CelVivo use for culturing cells is based on the clinostat principle also (incorrectly) referred to as microgravity system.
+The technology CelVivo use for culturing cells is based on the clinostat principle also referred to as a simulated microgravity system.

-This approach has the advantages that the spheroids or organoids formed are exposed to very low shear forces, have good gas and nutrient exchange.
+This approach has the advantages that the spheroids or organoids formed are exposed to very low shear forces and have good gas and nutrient exchange.

 Spheroids formed using microwell plates and are very similar in size (after 21 days in culture (which would amplify any differences) they still only show a 21% variation in protein content.
-This allows them to grow up to about 1mm without showing necrosis or apoptosis in the core (although some form of inactivity does develop there).
+This allows them to grow up to about 1mm without showing necrosis or apoptosis in the core.

 1) cells; 2) culture media; 3) culture vessel